 Contact Us - Frequently Asked Questions

-Below are answers to frequently asked questions about the Gallery.
+Below are answers to frequently asked questions about the National Gallery.
 If, after reading, you still have a question, click on "I still have a question" and your message will be forwarded to the appropriate department.
 If you wish to contact a particular department, please see our list of departments.

 - Are there discounts for students or seniors in the Gallery cafés/restaurants?